-Cristina Stefan is the Vice President South African Medical Research Council.
-Professor Stefan completed oncology and pediatrics fellowships and masters, masters in cancer epidemiology and PhD in education a few years later.
-She was a fellow at St Jude Children’s Cancer Research Hospital and received a fellowship in cancer prevention and control at NCI.
+Professor Stefan completed Oncology and Paediatrics Fellowships and Masters, Masters in Cancer Epidemiology and PhD in Education a few years later.
+She was a fellow at St Jude Children's Cancer Research Hospital and received a fellowship in cancer prevention and control at NCI.

 She was also a fellow of cancer registration and epidemiology program at IARC in Lyon where she was invited to teach about cancer in developing countries.